Check out our Transfer Credit Calculator! List every college credit you’ve earned and see which ones could transfer to UTSA.

 Texas Common Course Numbering System

 The Texas Common Course Numbering (TCCN) System may be used to compare course transferability among institutions.
 The UTSA Core Curriculum may be printed out to compare TCCNs, and also prerequisites.
-You can also access the most current UTSA Undergraduate Catalog and Information Bulletin to review specific topics, degrees, course descriptions and more.
+You can also access the most current UTSA Undergraduate Catalog to review specific topics, degrees, course descriptions and more.

 Academic Fresh Start Program